Finding Methane Leaks

 In Beyond Toxics Oregon’s analysis of SEM reports from Oregon landfills, they were not able to locate information on three of Oregon’s 11 large municipal solid waste landfills and whether they even complied with methane monitoring rules in 2023.

-Examples from Leading States
+Examples from Leading States and the Private Sector

 Many landfill operators — both large private companies and municipalities — are already integrating satellite, near-ground, and continuous emissions monitoring into their operations to monitor for areas of elevated methane concentration and inform leak repairs and operational decisions.